 Put your theories to the test.
 Sound survey data makes your research conclusions stronger and more compelling, providing direct evidence to support or refute your claims.

-Academics can use surveys to test hypotheses about attitudes and behaviors in a range of domains: business, politics, health, and more!
+Academics can use surveys to test hypotheses about attitudes and behaviors in a range of domains: business, politics, health, and more.
 Have a new program of research?
-Pretest your intuitions with open-ended questions first and get rich qualitative data.
+Test your intuitions with open-ended questions first and get rich qualitative data.
 For longitudinal research, repeated survey measures can help you establish a baseline and track changes over time.

-Going to launch a large-scale or costly project?
-Make sure you’ve worked all the kinks out of your survey first before you take the plunge.
+Launching a large-scale or costly project?
+Surveys can help validate ideas by allowing you to get a glimpse of what insights are out there.
 Testing your methodology with an online survey and a convenience sample first can help you catch any errors or confusion early on, saving you time and money.
+Learn more about our methodology.

 Here are some ways in which you can use surveys to support specific areas of study and academic research.

 Explore patient demographics, behaviors, access to healthcare, gender health issues, community outreach programs, and more.
-SurveyMonkey has an extensive selection of Healthcare questionnaire and Medical Research survey templates for you to drag and drop into your survey, including the PHQ-9, the standard means of evaluating depressive tendencies.
+SurveyMonkey has an extensive selection of healthcare questionnaires and medical research survey templates for you to use.

-Use templates from SurveyMonkey’s collection of Education, School, and Academic Online survey templates for research projects on family and school relationships, educational outcomes, school climate, online learning programs, student satisfaction, and more.
-Leverage templates such as the Harvard Graduate School of Education Pre K-12 Parent survey for parents’ detailed feedback on their children’s education experience.
+Use templates from our collection of education, school, and academic online survey templates for research projects on family and school relationships, educational outcomes, school climate, online learning programs, student satisfaction, and more.

 Correlate attitudes and approaches of specific population groups with perspectives on a range of experiences and issues—from social networking to media consumption, political views to social identity, and more.